Phil Lord and Christopher Miller: 2010s

-2020s-present
+2020s–present

-Lord and Miller produced The Mitchells vs. the Machines for Sony Pictures Animation.
+In 2021, Lord and Miller produced two animated films that were distributed through Netflix.
+The first was The Mitchells vs. the Machines for Sony Pictures Animation.
+They also produced an R-rated animated Netflix original film called America: The Motion Picture alongside Will Allegra, Matt Thompson, David Callaham, Channing Tatum, Reid Carolin and Peter Kiernan from a screenplay by Callaham and directed by Thompson.

 In June 2020, it was reported that Lord and Miller would be developing an eight-episode television series titled The Afterparty for Apple TV+.
 The series is a murder mystery comedy set at a high school reunion where each episode features a retelling of the same night told through a different character's point of view.
 Miller created and directed the series, while serving as an executive producer alongside Lord.
 The series premiered on January 28, 2022, to critical acclaim.

-On November 1, 2019, it was announced that Lord and Miller would be returning as producers and writers for Spider-Man: Across the Spider-Verse, which is set to be released on June 2, 2023.
+On November 1, 2019, it was announced that Lord and Miller would be returning as producers and writers for Spider-Man: Across the Spider-Verse, which was released on June 2, 2023.
 In December 2021, Lord and Miller revealed that Across the Spider-Verse was being split into two parts after they had written down the story they wanted to tell for the sequel and realized that it was too much for a single film.
-Work on both parts was taking place simultaneously, with Part Two, since renamed to Spider-Man: Beyond the Spider-Verse, set to be released on March 29, 2024.
+Work on both parts was taking place simultaneously, or at least believed to be until June 2023 when animators claimed they were overworked to complete Part One, with Part Two since renamed to Spider-Man: Beyond the Spider-Verse.
+A release date has yet to be announced, as the film was removed from the release schedule on July 28, 2023, reportedly due to the then-ongoing 2023 SAG-AFTRA strike.
+Its original release date of March 29, 2024, was taken by Ghostbusters: Frozen Empire.
+Recording of voice lines were set to resume on November 9, 2023, following the resolution of the SAG-AFTRA strike, and production was confirmed by Miller to have resumed the following month.
+At CinemaCon, Sony announced a release date of June 4, 2027.
+By July, the film was further delayed to June 25, 2027, and pushed forward to June 18, 2027 in September.

-On July 2, 2020, it was announced that MTV Studios was developing a reboot of Clone High, and that original series creators, Lord, Miller, and Bill Lawrence would be involved with the project.
-In February 2021, the series was given a two season order by HBO Max.
+On July 2, 2020, it was announced that MTV Entertainment Studios was developing a revival of Clone High, and that original series creators, Lord, Miller, and Bill Lawrence would be involved with the project.
+In February 2021, HBO Max ordered two seasons of the revival, the first of which premiered on May 23, 2023.

+As part of their first-look deal with Universal Pictures, Lord and Miller have produced two R-rated comedy films for the studio; Cocaine Bear, a comedy horror film which was inspired by the true story involving the eponymous bear, and Strays, a comedy about talking dogs.